-Jennifer, a graduate of Lesley College and Harvard Graduate School of Education, is the author of over a dozen books for children and young adults including the early-reader series Andy Shane and the Very Bossy Dolores Starbuckle in which shy, reticent Andy joins forces with an overly-exuberant friend ; the bestselling middle grade novel, Small as an Elephant about twelve-year old Jack who’s been abandoned in a National Park; the young adult novel Stained in which seventeen-year-old Jocelyn searches for one boy while holding fast to her love for another and Paper Things — a nuanced story about homeless siblings.
+Jennifer, a graduate of Lesley College and Harvard Graduate School of Education, is the author of many books for children and young adults including the early-reader series Andy Shane and the Very Bossy Dolores Starbuckle in which shy, reticent Andy joins forces with an overly-exuberant friend; the bestselling middle grade novel, Small as an Elephant about twelve-year old Jack who’s been abandoned in a National Park; and Paper Things — a nuanced story about homeless siblings.
+Her newest books are The Dollar Kids and a picture book titled This is MY Room (No Tigers Allowed).
+Jennifer, a three-time winner of the Lupine Award for Young Readers, lives in Maine with her husband and dog, and when not writing provides trainings in Writer’s Workshop for teachers.

 Most of her books are Scholastic Book Club selections and she has won many awards including: